• Home

 These cover some of the best tours in Iceland, and cover a wide range of interests.
 Whether you’re into hiking, wildlife, photography, white water rafting, snowshoeing… or just experiencing the natural wilderness of Iceland, we’ve found a tour for you!

 We’ve also tried to cover all budgets, with tours that range from camping and staying in mountain huts, through to higher end more luxury experiences.
 Some of the tours we’ve chosen cover a lot of ground, others focus on exploring a smaller region in depth.
-Many include activities like boat rides, horseback riding, ice cave explorations, and tours to see the Northern Light.
+Many include activities like boat rides, horseback riding, ice cave explorations, and tours to see the Northern Lights.

 We’re confident that from our suggestions, you’re going to find a guided tour of Iceland that you love, whether you’re in Iceland for a 2 day stopover or a 2 week adventure!

-Contents:
+Table of Contents:

 The Best Tours of Iceland